AFlowOfCode/bandcamp-streamer/README.md

 ### Changelog

+##### 1.3.0
+  * Button to load entire collection/wishlist at one time
+  * Playlists for collection/wishlist search results
+  * Add icons for shuffle/unshuffle

+  * Fix playlist switch error when only 1 track in collection or wishlist
+  * Fix duplicate tracks in feed breaking playlist order & item play buttons

 ##### 1.2.2
   * Put track artist & title first in browser tab name for quick visibility
   * Fix collection playlist hanging on other users' subscriber only items